robsonoduarte/learn-scala/pragmatic-scala/README.md

 Pragmatic Scala
 =======================

 Create Expressive, Concise, and Scalable Applications.
-The projects are separate by topic of language, **topcis are**:
+The projects are separate by topic of language, **the topcis are**:

 * [Exploring Scala / Taking Scala for a Ride](https://github.com/robsonoduarte/learn-scala/tree/master/pragmatic-scala/scala-exploring)
 * [From Java to Scala](https://github.com/robsonoduarte/learn-scala/tree/master/pragmatic-scala/from-java-to-scala)